-As in previous years, the 2019 Torchlight Procession opens the annual Edinburgh's Hogmanay celebrations with around 8,000 torchbearers creating a "river of fire" down the Royal Mile.
-While it is not as big as Edinburgh's Hogmanay Street Party, last year saw around around 40,000 people come out for the event, to watch and take part.
+The 2021/2022 Torchlight Procession is one of the annual, headline events in the annual Edinburgh's Hogmanay celebrations with thousands of torchbearers creating a "river of fire" through the city streets.
+While it is not as big as Edinburgh's Hogmanay Street Party, around 40,000 people have come out for the event, to watch and take part.

-The torchlight procession follows the route introduced by new Hogmanay organisers Underbelly in 2017, starting from three points or "zones" in Edinburgh's Old Town - North Bridge, South Bridge, as well as outside St Giles Cathedral - and streams down to Holyrood Park.
+The torchlight procession will start from three points or "zones" as in recent years - Waverley Bridge, Bristo Square, as well as outside St Giles Cathedral (West Parliament Square) - and streams down to Holyrood Park.

 Holyrood Park offers good vantage points to watch the torches blazing down the street.
-The event is free to watch, but only those carrying a £14 torch or those in a torchbearer's group, who are wearing a £3 wristband, can take part in the procession.
+The event is free to watch, but only those carrying a £15 torch can take part in the procession.
 The torches themselves are wax-based, like a big candle.

 Background and evolution of the Torchlight Procession